yzziizzy/gpuedit/DEVELOPMENT.md

 == BUGS ==
 * Sequence cursor moves don't clear the current selection or change it
-* Paste with selection does not overwrite the selection
-* Segfault when hitting escape after find-replacing some text.
-Probably deleted elements not getting purged from the focus ring.
 * GUIManager should pop focus stack if focused control is deleted
 * Might not still be valid: Fix undo not restoring text properly after overflow and segfault fixes
 * Mouse scroll on files with fewer lines than the screen